AnhNgo2803/AnhNgo2803.github.io/README.md

-# Personal Portfolio

-Hi my name is Anh Ngo Le Duy, you can called me Andy or Anh.
-This is my portfolio, which shows my story about Data Science learning journey, experiences, and what knowledge I gained through years of learning in university.

-# RESUME
-## Ngô Lê Duy Anh

----

 ### OBJECTIVE
 Recent International Business graduate transitioning to Data Science, aiming to apply R, Python and analytics skills to support real-world business contributions.